-Graph 2 shows the EpiCurve which displays the total number of laboratory-confirmed cases per day, based on the illness onset date for Stark County and Ohio.
+Graph 2 shows the EpiCurve which displays the total number of laboratory-confirmed cases per week, based on the illness onset date for Stark County.
 If the illness onset date is not available, the earliest known date is utilized, which could include the date the specimen was collected, the date of the test results or the date reported to the local health department.
 Counts will change as additional information is collected.
 Totals may not equal the totals on Table 1 depending on when data was accessed.
-Stark County's first confirmed case reported an illness onset date of 2/25/2020, while Ohio had cases prior to 2/25/2020, those are not included.
+Stark County's first confirmed case reported an illness onset date of 2/25/2020.
 This data is as of 12:00pm on 5/29/2020.
+State data as of 6/2/2020 was unavailable at time of report publishing.